-The operating life of one SVE system was based on its efficiency of removing contaminants relative to groundwater pumping and treatment.
-An analysis of this SVE system revealed that it was more costeffective than pump-and-treat systems if it could remove more than 0.001 pounds per hour of the target contaminant.
+The operating life of one SVE system was based on its efficiency in removing contaminants relative to groundwater pumping and treatment.
+An analysis of this SVE system revealed that it was more cost-effective than pump-and-treat systems if it could remove more than 0.001 pounds per hour of the target contaminant.
 Therefore the decision was made to operate the SVE system until it could no longer exceed this rate of contaminant removal.
 When this occurred, the system was shut down.

-At one site, monitoring of soil vapor indicated that the constant levels of removal of contaminant mass had been met, although pockets of tightly bound contaminant remained in the vadose zone and groundwater.
-Eventually the state consented to shut down the system, but required that two extraction wells be left in place as a contingency.
+At one site, monitoring of soil vapor indicated that the constant levels of removal had met the goals for reduction of contaminant mass, although pockets of tightly bound contaminant remained in the vadose zone and groundwater.
+Eventually the state consented to shut down the system, but required that two extraction wells be left in place as a contingency in case monitoring showed a need for further effort.